-Where,

-$\Delta C{Conversion}$ = Carbon stock change on land type i, tonnes C yr-1

-$B{After,i}$ = biomass stocks\ on land type i after the conversion, tonnes dry matter ha-1

-$B{Before,i}$ = biomass stocks\ on land type i before the conversion, tonnes dry matter ha-1 i = type of land converted to non-forest land

-$A{To\NF,i}$ = area of land use i converted to non-forest land (NF) in a certain year, ha yr-1

-CF = carbon fraction of dry matter, tonne C (tones dry matter)-1

-As noted above, Tier 1 estimated biomass values for natural and plantation forests for all ecological zones are provided in Table 4.12 of the IPCC 2006 GL, Volume 4, Chapter 4.
-These values can be used to develop Tier 1 carbon stock change factors for afforestation/reforestation and reduced deforestation, with the equation above.
-Values for biomass stocks in the non-forest land pre- or post-conversion categories can be found in IPCC 2006 GL Table 5.9 (croplands) or Table 6.4 (grassland).

-For a rough estimate of a deforestation carbon stock change, use zero for the value of $B{After,i}$ .
-This will overestimate emissions from deforestation because the biomass gains that occur in the post-conversion land category are not counted (i.e., the loss in biomass as a result of conversion is overestimated).
-However, this is likely to be a proportionally small overestimation because post conversion biomass stocks are relatively small in magnitude compared to the pre-conversion forests carbon stocks.

-For a rough estimate of an afforestation/reforestation carbon stock change, use zero for the value of $B{Before,i}$ .
-This will overestimate removals from afforestation/reforestation because it does not count the biomass stocks that existed before conversion (i.e., the gain in biomass as a result of conversion is overestimated).
-This is also likely to be a proportionally small overestimation because pre-conversion biomass stocks are relatively small in magnitude compared to the post-conversion forest carbon stocks.

-Forest land remaining forest land

-For forest land remaining forest land, the carbon stock change is the average annual change in forest carbon stocks per unit area.
+- 9 Where, - 10 $\Delta C{Conversion}$ = Carbon stock change on land type i, tonnes C yr-1 - 11 $B{After,i}$ = biomass stocks\ on land type i after the conversion, tonnes dry matter ha-1 - 12 $B{Before,i}$ = biomass stocks\ on land type i before the conversion, tonnes dry matter ha-1 - 13 $A{To NF,i}$ = area of land use i converted to non-forest land (NF) in a certain year, ha yr-1 - 14 CF = carbon fraction of dry matter, tonne C (tones dry matter)-1 - 15 i = type of land converted to non-forest land - \ Note: Biomass stocks x CF = Carbon stocks; The carbon fraction converts units of dry matter (a - 17 common measure in forestry) to units of carbon with a basic conversion factor that varies by climate - 18 region.
+The IPCC 2006 GL provides default carbon fraction values in Table 4.3. - 19 As noted above, Tier 1 estimated biomass values for natural and plantation forests for all ecological - 20 zones are provided in Table 4.12 of the IPCC 2006 GL, Volume 4, Chapter 4.
+These values can be used - 21 to develop Tier 1 carbon stock change factors for afforestation/reforestation and reduced deforestation, - 22 with the equation above.
+Values for biomass stocks in the non-forest land pre- or post-conversion - 23 categories can be found in IPCC 2006 GL Table 5.9 (croplands) or Table 6.4 (grassland). - For a rough estimate of a deforestation carbon stock change, use zero for the value of $B{After,i}$ .
+This will - 25 overestimate emissions from deforestation because the biomass gains that occur in the post-conversion - 26 land category are not counted (i.e., the loss in biomass as a result of conversion is overestimated). - 27 However, this is likely to be a proportionally small overestimation because post conversion biomass - 28 stocks are relatively small in magnitude compared to the pre-conversion forests carbon stocks. - 29 For a rough estimate of an afforestation/reforestation carbon stock change, use zero for the value of - 30 $B{Refore i}$ .
+This will overestimate removals from afforestation/reforestation because it does not count the - 31 biomass stocks that existed before conversion (i.e., the gain in biomass as a result of conversion is - 32 overestimated).
+This is also likely to be a proportionally small overestimation because pre-conversion - 33 biomass stocks are relatively small in magnitude compared to the post-conversion forest carbon stocks. - 34 Forest land remaining forest land - 35 For forest land remaining forest land, the carbon stock change is the average annual change in forest - 36 carbon stocks per unit area.
 This can be estimated in one of two ways according to the IPCC 2006 GL: